 For history buffs, there’s incredible San rock art to marvel at.
 Archaeological evidence suggests that this area was occupied by many prehistoric cultures over a long period of time.
 The oldest of these are the San, who were responsible for all the rock art in the reserve.
 The engravings are mostly found on boulders on rocky outcrops, while the largest site is above a riverbed.
 There are literally hundreds of engraved animal figures.

 Erindi is a special place to retreat to.
 There’s a rich cultural heritage and knowledgeable guides all in a gorgeous setting.
-And you can stay on site in self-catering chalets, camp or opt for luxury with the Old Traders' Lodge.
+Stay in luxury accommodation at Old Traders' Lodge.

 And that completes our cyclical tour of Central Namibia.
 It’s not just the point on the compass, central Namibia is the heart of the country, the circular O of the oryx, the national animal.
 The one with elegance, pride and a calm, quiet beating heart.
 Come see for yourself.